gallettilance/CS506-Fall2024/NOTES/layadang-notes.md

 ## Density-based clustering

-Cluster points tahta are densely packed together (allow for weird-shaped clusters)
+Cluster points that are densely packed together (allow for weird-shaped clusters)

 **Density**: number of points over given area